humanmodeling/SuperHuman/Configuration.md

   2    | Special Gun
   3    |  IR Point

-**This values are the ones that are used for the Bluetooth Connected to the server**
+**This values are the ones that are used for the Bluetooth Connected to the server for player one**

 Number |        Purpose
 :----: | :-------------------: